hotndy/beautiful-jekyll/Notes/TensorFlow-Queuing-and-Threading.md

 Ok, so that’s a good introduction to the main concepts of queues and threading in TensorFlow.
 Now let’s look at using these objects in a more practical example.

+## <a name="CIFAR-10"><\a> A more practical example – reading the CIFAR-10 dataset
+The CIFAR-10 dataset is a series of labeled images which contain objects such as cars, planes, cats, dogs etc.  It is a frequently used benchmark for image classification tasks.
+It is a large dataset (166MB) and is a prime example of where a good data streaming queuing routine is needed for high performance.
+In the following example, I am going to show how to read in this data using a FIFOQueue and create data-batches using another queue object called a RandomShuffleQueue.
+To learn more about batching, have a look at my Stochastic Gradient Descent tutorial.
+Included in the code example is a number of steps required to process the images, but I am not going to concentrate on these steps in this tutorial – that’s fodder for a future post.
+Rather, I will focus on the queuing aspects.
+The code will include a number of steps:

+Create a list of filenames which hold the CIFAR-10 data Create a FIFOQueue to hold the randomly shuffled filenames, and associated enqueuing Dequeue files and extract image data
+Perform image processing
+Enqueue processed image data into a RandomShuffleQueue Dequeue data batches for classifier training (the classifier training won’t be covered in this tutorial – that’s for a future post)
+This process will closely resemble the following gif, again from the TensorFlow site:
 <p align="center">
 <img src="/Notes/Imgs/AnimatedFileQueues.gif" width="600px"/>
 </p>